rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 The label must be a Java `int` or `String`, or a Ruby `String` or `Symbol`.

 If the receiver is a Ruby `String` and the label is an integer, read a byte from the string, ignoring the encoding.
-If the index is out of range you'll get the character `\0`.
+If the index is out of range you'll get 0.

 For the following conditions the label cannot be a Java `int`.